Thejasteju48/Autisense/README.md

-# Autism Screening & Support Web Application
+# Autisense

+**An Intelligent Web System for Early Detection of Autism**

-A comprehensive full-stack web application for early autism screening in toddlers and children (1-6 years).
-This application combines video analysis, audio assessment, and behavioral questionnaires to provide parents with insights about their child's development.
+A comprehensive full-stack web application for early autism screening in children aged 12-72 months (1-6 years).
+Autisense combines AI-powered video analysis, interactive games, and behavioral assessments to provide parents with insights about their child's development.

 ## ⚠️ Important Disclaimer